Rahulprajapati1606/instantpay_ai_assistance/README.txt

 1.Document Ingestion

-Text documents are stored in a folder and loaded dynamically.

-Each document’s filename is stored as metadata to show the source in responses.
+Each document is in the instantpay_ai_assistant folder and in code each file's name has been specified so that assistant will load only required files.

 2.Document Chunking